LudvigOlsen/vocabular2/README.md

 ### TF-MRTF (Term Frequency - Maximum Rest Term Frequency)

 Instead of the normalized/average rest term frequency, we instead use the maximum rest term frequency.

+TF-MRTF is positive when the term frequency is higher in the current document than the maximum term frequency in the rest of the corpus.

 <!--$$ Mrtf(t,d,D) = \max{\{tf(t,d'):d' \in D \land d' \not = d\}} $$-->